ShubhamKumarNigam/ReGal/Code/Readme.md

 This Folder contains PPO Code, Evaluation Code, Inference Code.

-Path to my personal PPO model HF (which we used)- https://huggingface.co/lawrl/llama2_ppo_lawrl_epoch1
+Path to PPO model HF (which we used)- https://huggingface.co/lawrl/llama2_ppo_lawrl_epoch1

-Token-
-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